 Yes.
 Meconium is sterile, it does not contain fecal bacteria that normal stool does.
 Meconium is dangerous for the infant to inhale, but is otherwise harmless.
 Additionally, your placenta is thoroughly washed before encapsulation preparation.
 Where do I store my placenta pills?

 In your fridge or freezer.
-They cannot be stored on a counter or cabinet.

 If I have twins, can I get both placentas encapsulated?